QuentinRa/blog.quentinra.dev/proj/make-git-project/index.md

 * **HMI**: carefully think about your interface
 * **Frameworks**: frameworks that are **actively maintained** might help you save time, while making your code more maintainable and secure

-And finally, you should look for the **project management course**, as it explains things like "how to write specifications".
+And finally, you should look at the **project management course** (namely "Make a project"), as it explains things like "how to write specifications", or how you can organize your project.

 <hr class="sr">